yrgenkuci/private-doc-intelligence-platform/docs/deployment.md

 | **Docker Compose** | docker-compose.yml | Local & CI testing | 5 min |
 | **Kubernetes** | Kustomize | Production deployments | 15 min |

 **Key Point:** The application has NO hardcoded URLs.
-It adapts to any environment automatically! ✅
+It adapts to any environment automatically.

 ---